-In addition to the plan for U.S. employees, the company maintains defined contribution savings plans for employees in international locations.
+In addition to the plan for U.S. employees, the company maintains defined contribution savings plans for employees in international locations, including employees for NEX beginning on November 3, 2018.

-Aggregate expense for all of the defined contribution savings plans amounted to \$11.8 million , \$11.3 million and \$11.7 million in 2017 , 2016 and 2015 , respectively.
+Aggregate expense for all of the defined contribution savings plans amounted to \$13.8 million, \$11.8 million and \$11.3 million in 2018, 2017 and 2016, respectively.

 CME Non-Qualified Plans.
 CME maintains non-qualified plans, under which participants may make assumed investment choices with respect to amounts contributed on their behalf.
 Although not required to do so, CME invests such contributions in assets that mirror the assumed investment choices.
-The balances in these plans are subject to the claims of general creditors of the exchange and totaled \$68.9 million and \$62.7 million at December 31, 2017 and 2016 respectively.
-Although the value of the plans is recorded as an asset in marketable securities in the consolidated balance sheets, there is an equal and offsetting liability.
+The balances in these plans are subject to the claims of general creditors of the company and totaled \$52.7 million and \$68.9 million at December 31, 2018 and 2017 respectively.
+Although the value of the plans is recorded as an asset in marketable securities on the consolidated balance sheets, there is an equal and offsetting liability.
 The investment results of these plans have no impact on net income as the investment results are recorded in equal amounts to both investment income and compensation and benefits expense.
+The non-qualified plans include the following: